4 ignorant responses people with anxiety are tired of hearing.

 “Don’t let yourself get worked up about it”

 This piece of advice, though possibly given by a well-meaning speaker, is even more patronizing than the last suggestion to “just relax”.
-The word “let” is the most insulting part to me, because an anxiety disorder is not something that an individual either chooses, or allows, to happen.
+The word “let” is the most insulting part to me, because an anxiety disorder is not something that an individual either chooses or allows, to happen.
 The symptoms of an anxiety disorder can affect every aspect of an individual’s life― irrational fears and worries about things that never bothered them before, a racing heart and nausea before meetings or outings that they used to enjoy, trouble sleeping, a decrease in appetite― these symptoms can completely transform a person’s life, no matter how hard they try to prevent it.
 When you suggest that they have the power to stop the symptoms by not allowing themselves to “get worked up about it”, you are implying that they have the control to stop this anxiety, and just choose not to.

 There is a variant of this piece of advice, it’s even more insulting relative “I just don’t let myself get worked up about those sorts of things”.
 This one is just rude.
 But perhaps not intentionally.
-It could be that this person does not realize that the kind of anxiety associated with an anxiety disorder is not the same that one gets before a first date, or before a big exam, and that an anxiety disorder has symptoms that are impactful enough to affect an individual’s ability to function in their daily lives.
-This ignorance could possibly be excused, if the person genuinely does not understand the nature of an anxiety disorder, and did not mean to belittle these experiences.
-However, if you are speaking to someone who is familiar with what an anxiety disorder is, then this person is just being hurtful.
+It could be that this person does not realize that the kind of anxiety associated with an anxiety disorder is not the same that one gets before a first date, or before a big exam and that an anxiety disorder has symptoms that are impactful enough to affect an individual’s ability to function in their daily lives.
+This ignorance could be excused, if the person genuinely does not understand the nature of an anxiety disorder, and did not mean to belittle these experiences.
+However, if you are speaking to someone familiar with what an anxiety disorder is, then this person is just being hurtful.
 To say to someone who has a psychological disorder that these symptoms are simply something they’ve “worked up” and that you would just not allow that to happen to yourself, and they shouldn’t either, is an incredibly insensitive comment to make.

 “Everybody has anxiety, you just have to deal with it”